oo96r/pdf_merge/README.md

 ### setting - page No.

-If you check the checkbox, you can put page numbers at the bottom of the page.
+If the check box is checked, the page number will be placed at the bottom of the page.

 #### prefix, suffix